praveenkranjan/praveenkranjan.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption" style="font-style: italic; font-size: 14px; text-align: center;">
-    The Follower converges to the virtual ring  to maintain formation.
+    The Follower converges to any point on the virtual ring to maintain formation.
 </div>

 ## Related Publications